Introduction to 3D Printing and Additive Manufacturing

 Injection systems

-Required equipment for indirect manufacturing by injection of feedstocks of plastic resins, ceramics, metals, polymers, and exotic materials, to produce composites, or 100% pure sintered materials after debinding the binder and sintering your chosen ceramics, metals, polymers, and exotic materials:
+Required equipment for indirect manufacturing by injection of feedstocks of plastic resins, ceramics, metals, polymers, and exotic materials, to produce composites, or 100% pure sintered materials after debinding the binder and sintering your chosen ceramics, metals, polymers such as polyimide, and exotic materials:

 Types of Injection units/machines: